hailo-ai/hailo_model_zoo/docs/BENCHMARKS.rst

    python hailo_model_zoo/tools/conversion_tool.py /path/to/tfrecord_file resnet_v1_50

 which will generate a bin file with serialized images.
-This bin file can be used inside the HailoRT:
+This bin file can be used with HailoRT:

 .. code-block::